gregalletti/CTF_writeups/trainings/picoCTF/README.md

 We can access [this](http://mercury.picoctf.net:36622/) website and see what seems to be a trivial User-agent challenge: the kid is telling us _Only people who use the official PicoBrowser are allowed on this site!_ so we can try to modify our `User-agent: picobrowser` in the request to get access.
 This works, but unfortunately there is more..
 Note that I used Burp to craft requests since it was quicker for me, but every other method would work.

 _I don't trust users visiting from another site._ at this point I realized I'm bad with HTTP requests parameters, so it's better to keep [this](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) open.
-At some point we can see the Referer parameter, the address of the previous web page from which a link to the currently requested page was followed.
+At some point we can see the Referer parameter (Origin does not work), the address of the previous web page from which a link to the currently requested page was followed.
 We can now set `Referer: http://mercury.picoctf.net:36622/` and go to the nextstep.

 _Sorry, this site only worked in 2018._, trivially set Date to something in 2018 like `Date: Tue, 25 Dec 2018 00:00:00 GMT`.

-_I don't trust users who can be tracked._
+_I don't trust users who can be tracked._ this one was actually the hardest, due to the fact that DNT (Do Not Track) is deprecated and I didn't think about it.
+However, just set it to 1 and go on: `DNT: 1`.

+_This website is only for people from Sweden._, I tried to set the X-Forwarded-For parameter to a Swedish IP address and... it worked! `X-Forwarded-For: 31.15.32.0`.

+_You're in Sweden but you don't speak Swedish?_, this clearly points to the Accept-Language parameter, so set it to Swedish following [this table](), so `Accept-Language: sv-SE`.

+And finally we get the flag!
+I just want to say that despite being an easy challenge I learned a lot about HTTP requests and parameters, always useful.

 The final HTTP request will be something like this:
 ```http